 In a sauna, one must conduct (behave) himself as one would in church.

-As if reading my thoughts on this curious thing called a sauna, which I have never seen or been to before.
-Our host went to explain the Finnish parliament has its sauna chamber, where MPs if they so wish, can debate.
+As if reading my thoughts on this curious thing called a sauna, which I had never seen or been to before.
+Our guide went on to explain the Finnish parliament has its sauna chamber, where MPs if they so wish, can debate.
 Politicians and diplomats conduct diplomacy in the sauna.
 The phrase ‘imagine everyone naked’ takes a very literal meaning in Finnish saunas.

 At this point, I couldn’t help but laugh out loud when the thought of a sauna in the Kenyan parliament crossed my mind.
 My country’s politicians are not the most civil on Parliament Floor.
 A sauna, in this case, would turn into a slaughterhouse.

-Also, our host continued to narrate on Finnish equality in the sauna.
+Our guide narrated how Finnish sauna culture conditions equality among Finns.
 There is no body-shaming in the sauna.
 All are equal, regardless of their age or size.
 And that is why almost all Finns are comfortable going to the sauna nude.

 Did someone say nude?
 Yes, sauna’s are a nesting ground for respect and decency.
-I took this as a cue to get shed off my clothes and comfortable in my skin.
+Armed with this equality knowledge, I shed off my clothes and got comfortable in my nude skin.
 The naked body, when outside the sanctity of one’s home, is vulnerable and human.
 As I sat in a 90C sauna with fellow journalists, I finally understood what the saunas mean to Finns.

 It is easy for a foreigner to conflate the reserved nature of Finns with unfriendliness.
 But it is true that Finns take time to open up to foreigners, even to fellow Finns.
 The stereotype of Finns as cold, distant and shy does not apply to everyone.
-FCP attempted to demystify this stereotype by pairing us with a Finnish host family for a weekend.
+FCP demystified this stereotype by pairing us with a Finnish host family for a weekend.

 Luck was on my side!
 I paired up with an incredible family living in Turku, a town on the southwest coast of Finland.
-Sara, the oldest sister of three, picked me up from the train station, and we formed an instant bond.
+Sara, who was my lead host, and the oldest sister of three, picked me up from the train station, and we formed an instant bond.
 She was a fellow journalist and world traveller.
 Her sister arrived the same day from Helsinki, and we took off to their quaint summer house by the lake.

-My host family treated me with more hospitality than I had ever received in my life.
-They took me as their own and took me out to Quintessential Finnish spots.
+My host family treated me with unmatched hospitality and respect.
+They took me out to Quintessential Finnish spots.
 They treated me to a classy meal of snail soup ( Escargot) when I told them of my fear of snails).
 I tried to be polite by eating a spoonful without tasting.
 First and last time I tried snails.
 Some things are best left untouched.

 Saying goodbye to my host family was not easy.
 They had welcomed me into their home and embraced me as their own.
 I left knowing that love, compassion and friendship have a universal language.